-- (1) For Messrs.
+(1) For Messrs.
 Allison and Burns, this amount is equal to the remaining two retention bonus payments under their employment agreements.
 For Mr. Terry, this amount is equal to 50% of his annual base salary.
-(2) Amount equal to the cost of continued medical and dental coverage for 18 months for Messrs.
-Allison and Burns and six months for Mr. Terry.

 Termination Following a Change in Control